 There are several secured credit cards to choose from in the marketplace.
 The Home Trust Secured Visa Card is a great option.
 You can use it exactly as you would any other Visa card.
 You can make purchases online or over the phone, withdraw cash at any of the one million ATMs that display the Visa logo, and make purchases at more than 24 million retailers that accept Visa.

 There are two versions of this card to choose from.
 Let’s look at the differences:

 If you’d rather not pay an annual fee for this credit card, the no-fee version has a 19.99% interest rate on all purchases and cash advances.
 There’s no minimum individual or family income to qualify for this credit card, but you do need to be a permanent resident of Canada.
 There’s also no balance transfer option on this credit card.

-There’s also a version of the card with an annual fee of $59 and a lower interest rate of 14.9% on all purchases and cash advances.
+There’s also a low interest version of the credit card with an annual fee of $59 and an APR of 14.9% on all purchases and cash advances.
 Just like the credit card above, there’s no minimum individual or family income to qualify, but you need to be a permanent resident of Canada.
 Just like the no-fee version, you can’t transfer a balance from a higher interest credit card onto this credit card.

 |Home Trusted Secured Visa Card||Home Trusted Secured Annual Fee Visa Card|

 |Credit Limit||Equal to Security Deposit||Equal to Security Deposit|

 Transitioning from a secured credit card to an unsecured credit card